LorienLV/_PAPER_ILVES/README.md

 ## Reproduce our Results

-The `simulations` folder includes the molecular systems evaluated in the ILVES manuscript.
+The `simulations` folder includes the molecular systems evaluated in the ILVES manuscript (2025).
 Additionally, it provides scripts to generate necessary files for each system's production run, along with a script to perform production runs with different tolerances, parallel configurations, and constraint solvers.

 - `simulations/setup.sh`: Sets up the environment for running our simulations.
 - `simulations/ffs`: Contains the force fields used in our simulations.